Omnitoken

 Complete the steps in a section below to retrieve an Omnitoken value from the Portal.

-Method 1: Transaction Details or Terminal Transaction Details
+Get Omnitoken Values from Transaction Details or Terminal Transaction Details Page

-(Optional) You can also gather more information about the specific terminal transaction by clicking Terminal Transaction on the left-hand menu of the Transaction Details page - OR - clicking the Terminal Transactions button in the upper right of the Payment History table.
+4. (Optional) You can also gather more information about the specific terminal transaction from the Terminal Transaction section of the Transaction Details menu, or clicking the Terminal Transactions button on the Payment History table.

 Result: The new Omnitoken hash value and expiration date are displayed in their respective fields on the Transaction Details or Terminal Transactions pages.

-Click the listing the Omnitoken-associated customer to open the Customer Profile.
+2. Select the relevant customer to open the Customer Profile page.

-Select the listed Token value from the table, to view the Payment Method detail page.
+4. Select the Token value from the page to view the payment method information.

 Result: This new Omnitoken hash value is displayed in the Token field.